-Behaviourism, which is based on the programmed instruction model (Skinner 1954; 197414) and the idea of operant conditioning when the learner operates voluntarily on the environment and receives a response for certain of his behaviour or actions.
+Behaviourism-based on the programmed instruction model (Skinner 1954; 197415) and the idea of operant conditioning when the learner operates voluntarily on the environment and receives a response for certain behaviours or actions.
 Reinforcement, both positive and negative is an important part of this theory and can take the form of praise or criticism.
-Most compute- based training (CBT) and computer aided instruction (CAI) courses are based on this idea of programming instruction as a series of repeatable and definable instructional elements.
+Most compute-based training (CBT) and computer-aided instruction (CAI) courses are based on this idea of programming instruction as a series of repeatable and definable instructional elements.
 It is often used when teaching a specific skill such as car mechanics.